What is Discovery?

 Types of Discovery

 Evidence and information come in lots of different forms.
 As a result, discovery does too.
 As a note, in some jurisdictions, parties are required by law to turn over certain information and documents to the other side automatically.
-For example, in the federal court system, parties must send their insurance agreements and computation of to the other side without being asked.
+For example, in the federal court system, parties must send their agreements and computation of damages to the other side without being asked.
 In states that do not have these mandatory laws or for all other information, parties must request or illicit evidence using the tools of discovery.
 These are the main types.

 Depositions